jenminni/misy350-s18-finalapp/README.md

 # Database Design:
 There are two tables included in my database: Teams and Players. <br/>
 There is a one-to-many relationship between the two - as a team can only have one-to-many players, but a player belongs to one and only one team. <br/>

-The tables are illustrated below
+The tables are illustrated below:

 Players | Teams
 --------|------